 Solar Energy: Powered by the sun.
 Solar panels and collectors are examples of the technologies used to convert sunlight into sustainable energy.
 This type of power doesn’t create air, water, or global warming pollution, and there is no risk of electricity price spikes.

 Wind Power: Air currents that are harnessed then converted to emissions-free power.
 This is typically achieved through the use of wind turbines.
-How fast the wind blows and how often plays a major role in its power generation cost.
+How fast and how often the wind blows plays a major role in its power generation cost.

 Geothermal Energy: Heat from the Earth, which can be found almost anywhere.
 It is produced in the magma layer below the Earth’s crust.
 Geothermal systems can range from large power stations to small residential pumps.

 Hydroelectric Energy: Powered by water.
 Through the use of dams, the movement of water is exploited for electricity.
 Hydroelectric power also represents the largest source of renewable energy worldwide.
 Its use varies across the U.S. based on the location of certain geographical and man-made features.
 For example, Oregon and Washington generate more than two-thirds of their electricity from hydroelectric energy due to the presence of the Grand Coulee Dam on the Columbia River.

 Hydrokinetic Energy: Similar to hydroelectric energy, hydrokinetic energy is powered by water.
 However, instead of using dams to control the water’s movement, this type of energy harnesses the strength of rivers, tides and waves.
 Scientists like this resource for its predictability.
 Wave patterns can be forecast days in advance and provide continuous power despite variability.

 Bioenergy: Powered by biomass, which, according to energy.gov, “is an organic renewable energy source that includes materials such as agriculture and forest residues, energy crops and algae” — basically any biological material derived from living or recently living organisms that stores sunlight as chemical energy.